h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_gam.rst

 ----------------------------------

 Sparkling Water provides API for H2O GAM in Scala and Python.
-The following sections describe how to train GAM model in Sparkling Water in both languages.
+The following sections describe how to train the GAM model in Sparkling Water in both languages.

 .. content-tabs::